-We've adapted Nigella's original Hokey pokey recipe to give it an even more indulgent vegan twist.
+We've adapted Nigella's original quick and easy Hokey pokey recipe to give it an even more indulgent vegan twist.

 - 100 grams caster sugar

 - Put the sugar and syrup into a saucepan and stir together to mix.
 You mustn't stir once the pan's on the heat, though.